TheBromo/Fribourg/README.md

       return;
     }
     if(this.warningOpened){
-      //this prevents the alert to plob up multiple times return;
+      //this prevents the alert to pop up multiple times return;
     }else{
       this.warningOpened = true;